5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 A> ### Windows return codes
 A>
-A> In case you want to translate a Windows return code like 32 into a more meaningful piece of information you can do this:
+A> In case you want to translate a Windows return code like 32 into a more meaningful piece of information you might consider downloading the user command `GetMsg`.
+Once installed properly you can do this:
 A>
 A> ~~~
-A>       ]load ..\apltree\WinSys
-A> #.WinSys
-A>       #.WinSys.GetMsgFrom 32
+A>       ]GetMsgFrom 32
 A> The process cannot access the file because it is being used by another process.
 A> ~~~
 A>